-- The divine fallacy is a logical fallacy which occurs when someone assumes that a certain phenomenon must occur as a result of divine intervention or a supernatural force, either because they don’t know how to explain it otherwise, or because they can’t imagine that this isn’t the case.
+- The divine fallacy is a logical fallacy that occurs when someone assumes that a certain phenomenon must occur as a result of divine intervention or a supernatural force, either because they don’t know how to explain it otherwise, or because they can’t imagine that this isn’t the case.

 - This type of reasoning is fallacious because it relies on a faulty premise, and namely on the fact that one’s inability to explain a phenomenon using science does not constitute as valid evidence of divine intervention.